ErwinRussel/libstrangle/README.md

 strangle 60:30 /path/to/game
 ```
 ### Vsync
-Vertical sync can be controlled by setting the `STRANGLE_VSYNC` environment variable.
+Vertical sync can be controlled by setting the `STRANGLE_VSYNC` environment variable or with the `-v` or `--vsync` command line options.
+Beware that OpenGL and Vulkan work differently on the same values:

 **OpenGL**
 * -1 - Adaptive sync (unconfirmed if this actually works)